WenhuiHua-com/Dual-Efficient-Spiking-Neural-Network-Vision-Encoder-for-Partitioned-VLM-Edge-Cloud-Co-Inference/README.md

 # Spiking Neural Network Based Vision Encoder for Dual-Efficient Co-Inference in Large Vision Language Models
-Test code for articles submitted to IEEE Transactions on Circuits and Systems for Video Technology
+Test code for articles submitted to IEEE Transactions on Circuits and Systems for Video Technology.
+If you think it's useful, please give it a star.
+Thank you！

 ## Requirements
 Dependencies can be found in requirements.txt